google/zetasql/docs/modules.md

 + `CREATE ( PUBLIC | PRIVATE ) [ TABLE ] FUNCTION`
 + `CREATE ( PUBLIC | PRIVATE ) CONSTANT`

-Modules do not support statements that return results, run queries, or have side effects.
-For example, the following statements are not supported inside of
+Modules do not support statements that return results or have side effects.
+For example, the following statements are not supported inside of modules:
-modules:

-+ `SELECT` queries
++ `SELECT` statements
 + `UPDATE` statements

 ### Declaring a module